slw07g/boxdrive-patch/README.md

 Box Drive seems to be incompatible with macOS 11 Big Sur beta, and Box does not seem to want to early-release a patch.

-This leaves folks who rely on Box Drive for personal or work use with a choice to either patch it themselves or 2+ months for an official patch.
+This leaves folks who rely on Box Drive for personal or work use with a choice to either patch it themselves or wait 2+ months for an official patch.

 I decided to patch it myself since it was developed in Python (frozen with py2app) and easy to decompile from bytecode.